vit-project/vit/README.md

  * Do ```:help``` in vit *(look over the "commands")*
  * Use an xterm terminal *(for full color support)*
  * For suggestions on futher tweaks, see [CUSTOMIZE.md](CUSTOMIZE.md)
+ * VIT handles task coloring differently than TaskWarrior, see [COLOR.md](COLOR.md) for more details

 #### Development: